Fiserv/acceptance-solutions-apac/docs/APIs/externalboarding/GetDocumentMatrix.md

 # Document Matrix

-This API is used to document matrix.
-Merchant needs to add session token received during login API call in the header of this API
+This API is used to fetch the Document Matrix details using certain criteria sent in request message.

+## How it works
+1. Merchant needs to use this API if the merchant documents are submitted to Fiserv for partner Credit Underwriting process.
+2. API has to be used to fetch the document matrix and use subsequent Upload Document API.
+3. API response will contain the possible set of documents which the Partner can provide as part of Funding proof, Partner POI, Partner POA, Other categories, etc.

 ## Endpoint